» Paying For School

 The Deadline: Applications are accepted from September 2nd through October 15th.

 Website for more information and to apply for the scholarship: Veteranpreneur Grant

 3 scholarships, $4,000 each, $1,000 every year for four years

 The Dr. Aurelio M. Caccomo Family Foundation Memorial Scholarship

 2 scholarships, $12,000, $3,000 a year for four years

 For more information and to apply for the previous two scholarships: Please visit the AMVETS site.
-The scholarship cycle for 2020 will be open from January 20th through April 30th.
+The scholarship cycle typically runs from January 20th through April 30th.

 The Pat Tillman Foundation Scholarship

 Average of $10,000 per academic year

 The Details: This scholarship is to cover either academic or living expenses and excludes investments, vacation travel, business expenses or personal entertainment.
 The award is chosen on merit, clear academic goals, extraordinary leadership potential, and deep desire for positive change.
 Veterans, active duty, to include National Guard or Reserves can apply.
 They must be pursuing an undergraduate degree on a full-time basis.